lucklove/nua/README.md

 Simple C++11 friendly header-only bindings to Lua

 A component of [PM-Game-Server](https://github.com/lucklove/PM-Game-Server).
-Reference to [Selene](https://github.com/jeremyong/Selene) and fix some features to meet the PM-Game-Server's demand
+Reference to [Selene](https://github.com/jeremyong/Selene) and fix some features to meet the PM-Game-Server's requirements

 ---